pharmpy/pharmpy/docs/using_r.rst

 Wrong Python version
 --------------------

-When reticulate sets up Miniconda it can default to use Python 3.6 (which Pharmpy does not support).
+pharmr uses the package `reticulate <https://rstudio.github.io/reticulate>`_ for calling Python from R. When reticulate sets up Miniconda it can default to use Python 3.8.
 If you have any trouble installing Pharmpy or any of its dependencies, you can do the following to check the Python version in your reticulate environment:

 .. code-block:: r